 Concept of Indexation

 The value of a rupee today is not same as will be its value tomorrow because of inflation.
 Likewise to be fair when paying capital gain tax, the effect of inflation on the purchase is included.
-For instance if you bought a flat in January 2002 for Rs 20 lakh and sold it in January 2017 for Rs 60 lakh; you don't pay tax on the Rs 40 lakh gain.
+For instance if you bought a flat in January 2002 for Rs 20 lakh and sold it in January 2020 for Rs 65 lakh; you don't pay tax on the Rs 45 lakh gain.
 The tax authorities allow the concept of indexation so that you can show a higher purchase cost, lowering the overall profit and reducing the tax you pay on the gain.
 Using the inflation index, one needs to increase the purchase price of the asset to reflect inflation-adjusted true price in the year of sale.
 However, the benefit of indexation is available only in case of long-term capital gains.

 Tax liability on capital gain with indexation and without indexation